2016 European Darts Open

 The 2016 European Darts Open was the sixth of ten European Tour events on the 2016 PDC Pro Tour.
-The tournament took place at Maritim Hotel in Düsseldorf, Germany, between 29 and 31 July 2016.
+The tournament took place at Maritim Hotel in Düsseldorf, Germany, from 29 to 31 July 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Robert Thornton was the defending champion, but he lost in the second round to Wes Newton.

 Michael van Gerwen won his second European Darts Open title after defeating Peter Wright 6–5 in the final.

 Prize money

 The prize money of the European Tour events stays the same as last year.